UPAC REQUESTOR HANDBOOK

 3.7.2.
 Telephone Expenses/Fax Machine Availability

 UPAC supports phone access for select student organization offices primarily located in the HUB-Robeson Center.
 The UPAC Chair, with the advice of the UPAC Leadership Team, will select the organization offices that will be granted telephone service support.
-The need of these offices for telephone service support will be reviewed annually.
+The need for these offices for telephone service support will be reviewed annually.
 UPAC will cover the monthly equipment and line rental charges.
 Usage charges are the responsibility of the student organization.
 Groups may not request additional or private phone lines or fax lines from UPAC.

 The UPAC office has a fax machine available to all students to use for student organization communications.

-- Standing Allocation Requests
+4. Standing Allocation Requests

 A Standing Allocation is one in which the organization serves some type of campus-wide programming need that contributes to the well-rounded experience of all University Park students.
 Organizations with Standing Allocation Status must have the capacity to follow through with their funding requests.
 Organizations with Standing Allocation Status are eligible to receive UPAC funding for their campus-wide programming expenses.